Sbarro

 Sbarro has over 600 locations in 28 countries.
-Sbarro stores are located in shopping malls, airports, service areas, and college campuses, as well as in The Pentagon, American naval bases, and casinos.
+Sbarro stores are located in shopping malls, department stores, airports, service areas, and college campuses, as well as in the Pentagon, American naval bases, and casinos.

 History

 20th century

 Sbarro was founded in 1956 by Gennaro and Carmela Sbarro.
 The couple and their three sons, Joseph, Mario, and Anthony, immigrated to America from Naples, Italy.
 The same year, the Sbarro family opened their first salumeria (an Italian grocery store) at 1701 65th Street and 17th Avenue in Bensonhurst, Brooklyn, New York, which became popular for its fresh food and Italian fare.
-Its original location closed down in 2004.
+Its original location closed in 2004.

 The success of the Sbarro Salumeria led to the opening of additional locations in the New York City metropolitan area.
 In 1970, Sbarro opened its first mall-based restaurant in Brooklyn's Kings Plaza Shopping Center.
-One of their busiest outlets was one of two which were both located original World Trade Center, with the busiest being located the mall underneath the complex, while the other was located at the observation deck on the South Tower.
-However, both outlets were destroyed in the September 11 attacks in 2001.
+One of their busiest outlets was one of two which were both located in the World Trade Center, with the busiest in the mall underneath the complex, while the other was at the observation deck on the South Tower.
+However, both outlets were destroyed during the September 11 attacks in 2001.

 The first Sbarro in the Philippines was opened in 1990.
 As of 2023, the nation currently has 56 stores.